Aid Policies

 Students living at home with their parent(s) or family will have a more significant reduction in their cost of attendance and their corresponding Hampshire Grant eligibility.
 Students planning to commute from home must inform the financial aid office of this living arrangement.
 Please contact the financial aid office for more details.

-Treatment of Private Outside Scholarships
+Treatment of Outside Private & State Scholarships

 If the total amount of outside scholarships is more than the student's self-help awards (work-study and federal student loans) the difference will reduce the Hampshire Grant.
-For example: a first year dependent student receives an outside scholarship of $10,000, the student's self-help awards for the year total $8,800 ($5,500 federal student loans and $3,300 in work-study); the student's Hampshire Grant is reduced by $1,200; the student's self-help awards are not reduced; the student may decide to reduce the self-help awards, but the reduction to the Hampshire Grant will not change.
-Using this same example, a second year dependent student's Hampshire Grant would be reduced by $200 and a third or fourth year student's Hampshire Grant would not be reduced (a third or fourth year dependent student's self-help awards total $10,800, so no reduction to the Hampshire Grant would be required).
+For example: a first-year dependent student receives an outside scholarship of $10,000, the student's self-help awards for the year total $8,800 ($5,500 federal student loans and $3,300 in work-study); the student's Hampshire Grant is reduced by $1,200; the student's self-help awards are not reduced; the student may decide to reduce the self-help awards, but the reduction to the Hampshire Grant will not change.
+Using this same example, a second-year dependent student's Hampshire Grant would be reduced by $200 and a third or fourth-year student's Hampshire Grant would not be reduced (a third or fourth-year dependent student's self-help awards total $10,800, so no reduction to the Hampshire Grant would be required).

 Student or parent tuition benefits from other educational institutions and payments from student or parent employers will reduce the Hampshire Grant, if awarded, dollar for dollar.